apache/pulsar/site2/docs/functions-package.md

 ### One python file

-To package a function by **one python file** in Python, complete the following steps.
+To package a function with **one python file** in Python, complete the following steps.

 1. Write a Python function.